michanto/cdk-orchestration/API.md

 - *Type:* boolean

-Whether to run the lambda every time the stack is updated.
+Whether to run the task every time the stack is updated.

+Default is true.

 ---